History of Louisiana: European contact

 The first European explorers to visit Louisiana came in 1528 when a Spanish expedition led by Panfilo de Narváez located the mouth of the Mississippi River.
 In 1542, Hernando de Soto's expedition skirted to the north and west of the state (encountering Caddo and Tunica groups) and then followed the Mississippi River down to the Gulf of Mexico in 1543.
 The expedition encountered hostile tribes all along river.
 Natives followed the boats in large canoes, shooting arrows at the soldiers for days on end as they drifted through their territory.
 The Spanish, whose crossbows had long ceased working, had no effective offensive weapons on the water and were forced to rely on their remaining armor and sleeping mats to block the arrows.
 About 11 Spaniards were killed along this stretch and many more wounded.
 Neither of the explorations made any claims to the territory for Spain.

 French exploration and colonization (1682–1763)

 European interest in Louisiana was dormant until the late 17th century, when French expeditions, which had imperial, religious and commercial aims, established a foothold on the Mississippi River and Gulf Coast.
 With its first settlements, France lay claim to a vast region of North America and set out to establish a commercial empire and French nation stretching from the Gulf of Mexico through Canada.
 It was also establishing settlements in Canada, from the Maritimes westward along the St. Lawrence River and into the region surrounding the Great Lakes.

 The French explorer Robert Cavelier de La Salle named the region Louisiana in 1682 to honor France's King Louis XIV.
 The first permanent settlement, Fort Maurepas (at what is now Ocean Springs, Mississippi, near Biloxi), was founded in 1699 by Pierre Le Moyne d'Iberville, a French military officer from Canada.

+French leaders encouraged French men to marry French women while in Louisiana, and specifically not Native Americans, for "the purpose of a more respectable and successful colony."
+However, clergy members encouraged French men to marry their Indian sexual partners to avoid sin, as well as convert to Christianity.
+Some French men would also purchase women as slaves for a brief period for "domestic chores in the woods."